 A master architect of Cuban rhythm whose piano cascades defined mambo's golden age and enjoyed a triumphant late-career renaissance.

-Bebo Valdés was the sophisticated engine room of Havana's musical explosion.
-In the 1940s and '50s, as bandleader at the famed Tropicana club, his inventive arrangements provided the complex, swinging foundation for stars like Beny Moré.
-He didn't just play the trends; he invented one, creating the short-lived but influential batanga rhythm.
+Bebo Valdés invented the batanga rhythm in the 1940s and '50s while serving as bandleader at Havana's Tropicana club.
+His inventive arrangements provided the complex, swinging foundation for stars like Beny Moré.
 The Cuban Revolution scattered its artists, and Valdés spent decades in relative obscurity in Sweden, playing piano in hotel lounges.
-His story, however, had a glorious second act.
-Rediscovered in the 1990s, he returned to recording with ferocious creativity, winning multiple Grammys for collaborations that blended deep Cuban roots with jazz and flamenco, cementing his legacy as a timeless maestro.
+Rediscovered in the 1990s, he returned to recording with ferocious creativity, winning multiple Grammys for collaborations that blended deep Cuban roots with jazz and flamenco.

 1901–1927